An Integrated Photon-Pair Source with Monolithic Piezoelectric Frequency Tunability: Results

 By applying a voltage to the actuator, the frequencies of the modes supported by the microresonator (and hence the photon frequency comb) shift by a set amount.
 This shift was measured by scanning the tunable filter over a single-photon peak for different applied voltages.
 Figure \ref{fig:appliedvoltages} a) shows such single-photon peaks for two different applied voltages.
 It can be seen that the application of \SI{30}{V} induces a shift of approximately \SI{600}{MHz}.
-Figure \ref{fig:appliedvoltages} b) shows these frequency shifts as a function of the applied voltage, with an average linear tuning coefficient of \SI{22.5}{MHz} $\text{V}^{-1}$.
+Figure \ref{fig:appliedvoltages} b) shows these frequency shifts as a function of the applied voltage, with an average linear tuning coefficient of \SI{22.5}{MHz}~$\text{V}^{-1}$.
 A single experiment cycle consisted of measuring the induced frequency shift for increasing voltages up to \SI{30}{V}, followed immediately by measuring the shift for decreasing voltages back to \SI{0}{V}.
-Small, linear drifts in the microresonator resonance frequency were measured before and after each experiment cycle by sending part of the residual pump light after the microresonator to a wavemeter.
+Small, linear drifts in the microresonator resonance frequency were observed due to changes in the ambient temperature over the long timescales of each experiment cycle.
+These were measured before and after each experiment cycle by sending part of the residual pump light after the microresonator to a wavemeter.
 The average of these drifts was consequently subtracted off the measurement cycle occurring in-between.
 A slight hysteresis is observed, consistent with that seen in \cite{Liu:2020}, which is most likely due to trapped charges \cite{Aardahl:1999}.
 This is, to the authors' knowledge, the first demonstration of piezoelectric-controlled frequency-tuning of photon pairs generated by microresonators.